tiagospeckart/geekscript-backend/README.md

 # geekstore-backend

-Final project of [Gama Academy](https://www.gama.academy/) Webdevelopment course.
-It's a MVP of a backend server that manages a REST API for an ecommerce.
+This repository is the final project for the Gama Academy Web Development course, featuring a minimum viable product (MVP) of a backend server that manages a REST API for an e-commerce platform.

 ![GitHub repo size](https://img.shields.io/github/repo-size/tiagospeckart/geekstore-backend?style=for-the-badge)
 ![GitHub language count](https://img.shields.io/github/languages/count/tiagospeckart/geekstore-backend?style=for-the-badge)